Asian stocks mixed after China data | Taiwan News

 WALL STREET: U.S. stock markets finished moderately lower.
 The Dow Jones industrial average slid 63.28 points, or 0.3 percent, to 19,891.
 The average had briefly been down more than 183 points.
 The Standard & Poor's 500 index lost 4.88 points, or 0.2 percent, to 2,270.44.
 The Nasdaq composite fell 16.16 points, or 0.3 percent, to 5,547.49.

-OIL: Benchmark crude oil rose 5 cents at $53.06 per barrel in electronic trading on the New York Mercantile Exchange.
+OIL: Benchmark crude oil rose 10 cents at $53.11 per barrel in New York.
 The contract gained 76 cents, or 1.5 percent, to close at $53.01 a barrel on Thursday.
-Brent crude, which is used to price oil sold internationally, also added 5 cents, to $56.07 a barrel.
+Brent crude, which is used to price oil sold internationally, gained 8 cents to $56.09 a barrel in London.